-- Ensure that the allocation of additional time, funding and resource is sufficient to meet the current safeguarding/child protection activity and challenge and test its effectiveness. - Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development. - Ensure that all members of the Trust Board receive training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the Trust Board is aware of their Local Safeguarding Children Partnership arrangements and the need for the Academy to understand their role in effective multi-agency working under the new arrangements.
+- Ensure that the allocation of additional time, funding and resource is sufficient to meet the current safeguarding/child protection activity and challenge and test its effectiveness. - Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development. - Ensure that all members of the Local Governing Body receive training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements.

+• Ensure that the Local Governing Body is aware of their Local Safeguarding Children Partnership arrangements and the need for the Academy to understand their role in effective multi-agency working under the new arrangements.

-In the Venerable Bede CE Academy, the Chair of the Trust Board holds these additional responsibilities as they do not hold the safeguarding portfolio.
+In Venerable Bede CE Academy, the Chair of the Local Governing Body holds these additional responsibilities as they do not hold the safeguarding portfolio.